lnlydty/Django-CRM-160/README.md

     - Quickly find records by entering the first name in the search bar.
 Displays records alphabetically with IDs linked to the main user record page.
 </ul>

+<i>Note: Users must log in first to access these features.
+Please register if you don't have an existing account.</i>

 <br/>
 <i>Alliah Mae Hisu-an</i>